moq-wg/moq-transport/draft-ietf-moq-transport.md

 modification to the end of an existing subscription.
 One common type of modification is unsubscription.

-If an update cannot be completed by the relay, it replies with a 'SUBSCRIBE_ERROR' with error code 'Update Failed'.
+If an update cannot be completed by the relay, it replies with a SUBSCRIBE_ERROR with error code 'Update Failed'.
 A SUBSCRIBE_UPDATE MUST NOT fail if the specified EndGroup and EndObject have already been received.